Climate challenge

 The Climate Tech Challenge 2024 is a matching program for tech startups from all around the world that are addressing the climate crisis.

-Its goal is to connect your business with a Japanese business partner and assist you in expanding into Japan, starting in Kobe — a city where nature coexists harmoniously with its surroundings.
+Its goal is to connect startup’s business with a Japanese corporates and assist you in expanding into Japan, starting in Kobe — a city where nature coexists harmoniously with its surroundings.

 Why Kobe?